 "An example of what I'm talking about,” he said.
 “We’re all paying enough council tax as it is.
 The least they could do is keep public places clean.
 It’s bad here in the home-counties.
 I bet it’s much worse in London.”

-Larry knew otherwise.
+Larry knew better.
 The problem was far more complex than George imagined, but he chose to keep quiet.
 It would be lucky if he had the chance to say anything anyway.

 “Don’t be such a misery George.
 Most of them do their best. “she said taking off her thin, silk shawl and placed it on her lap.
 Seeing that he was about to throw it away, she said quickly, “Hand it over, George.
 Have you actually looked at it?
 From here, I can tell, it’s part of a ticket to something.”

-He sat back down and handed it over to her, dismissively.
+He sat back down and without care, handed it over to her.
 “It’s probably for one of those loud rock concerts these…” gesturing to a young man walking past, “…these youngsters go to.”